Moh2700/gym/README.md

 - The photos were taken from from This Open Source site [Pexels Site]("https://www.pexels.com/search/gym/") and [Unsplash Site]("https://unsplash.com/s/photos/gym")

 - The photos used in the home, classes and aboutus page.
-- The photos used on the home page from This Open Source site
+- The photos used on the home page .
-- The images used for the gallery page were taken from this other open source site
+- The images used for the gallery page.

 ## Other General Project Advice